jhdithmar/writebook/app/assets/markdown/demo/08-reading.md

 ---
 # Reading

-An enjoyable reading experience is at the heart of Writebook.
-Beautiful typography that adapts to your device and screen size, a calm layout, and minimal distractions make reading a pleasure.
+Clear typography that adapts to your device and screen size, a calm layout, and minimal distractions make reading a Writebook a pleasure.

-Here are a few more things you should now.
+Here are a few more things you should know.

 ## Full Screen